gilbertolptn/todo_list_sb/README.md

-# todo_list_sb
+# Todo List SB
-Simple Todo List using Spring Boot and Thymeleaf.
+Simple Todo List using Spring Boot, Thymeleaf and Gradle.
+It's just a Proof of Concept, don't use as real application :)